appsecnz/appsecnz.github.io/conference/index.md

 ## Sir Owen G. Glenn Building (OGGB), University of Auckland

+### Conference Registration is now open!
+Visit our [Registration Site](https://events.humanitix.com/owaspnz2025) to secure your tickets now!

 -----

 We are proud to present the 15th OWASP New Zealand Day conference, to be held in the Sir Owen G. Glenn Building (OGGB) at the University of Auckland Campus on Thursday and Friday, September 4th and 5th, 2025.
 OWASP New Zealand Day is a two-day conference dedicated to web and application security, with an emphasis on secure architecture and development techniques to help Kiwi developers build more secure applications.
 The conference is presented by the [OWASP New Zealand Chapter](https://owasp.org/www-chapter-new-zealand/) and organised by [AppSec New Zealand Incorporated](../index.md).